kasturimitra/countriesOfTheWorld/README.md

 <iframe src="https://public.tableau.com/views/WD4GDPbyRegion/GDPbyRegion?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (GDP by Region)

 Western Europe has the highest GDP, which makes perfect sense.
-The region is well developed and well regulated by EU with high living standards.
+The region is well developed and well regulated by the EU with high living standards.
 It also makes sense that Northern Africa has the lowest GDP.

 But with Sub-Saharan Africa having nearly equal GDP as North America, our data seems flawed.
 Very few industries lie in Sub-Saharan Africa; the United States of America ishould itself surpass Sub-Saharan Africa's economy, and do so by a huge margin.